 An extremely popular and common kind of work that’s mostly seen in Australia.
 Fruit picking involves days out in the sunshine, making friends and picking plenty of fruit for several hours a day.
 It’s simple but physically demanding work so if you’re hoping to increase your physical activity whilst on the road, then fruit picking is ideal.

 Is there any reason you couldn’t take your current job with you on your travels?
-If you mostly deal with data entry, copywriting, website building or other admin based tasks then you might be able to work remotely from anywhere in the world.
+If you mostly deal with data entry jobs, copywriting, website building or other admin based tasks then you might be able to work remotely from anywhere in the world.
 Speak with your current employer about your options.

 Just like in your home country, there are plenty of cafés and restaurants that are jam-packed full of customers during lunch and dinner.
 So, consider jumping into the hospitality sector on the other side of the world.
 You’ll get to improve your language skills and enjoy the tips too!